venkatsai1718/venkatsai1718/README.md

 - 🎓 Background: Computer Science
 - 🧠 Interests: AI, NLP, Building intelligent systems, Developing websites.
 - ⚡ About me:
+  - Experienced in developing web pages using HTML, CSS, JavaScript, and Django.
   - Proficient in building and fine-tuning deep learning models using frameworks like TensorFlow and PyTorch.
   - Developed and deployed Retrieval-Augmented Generation (RAG) pipelines to improve accuracy and reliability of LLM responses.
   - Passionate about applying Generative AI for real-world use cases like chatbots, knowledge assistants, and document intelligence.